 You once ended a letter you wrote to me with, “I will always be indebted to you — for all that you have given, and for all that I’ve taken.”
 Even though I can’t think of a truer statement, I don’t want your indebtedness.
-Pay it off to your children, instead, by showing them that you are worthy of redemption.
+Pay it off to your young children, instead, by showing them that you are worthy of redemption.

 Part of your story is already written.
 You can’t un-commit the crimes and abuse your children will one day know as fact.
 But you can control how your story ends.
 Show your children the integrity and strength it takes to face your demons, admit fault, and shoulder righteous blame.
 Demonstrate for them the power of forgiveness, derived from forgiving yourself and accepting the forgiveness of those you have wronged.
 John, I am giving you the foundation on which you can change the course of your life.
 What a gift?!
 Make today the nadir.
 Ensure that one day their sick dad will be but a painful memory for your children rather than an ongoing reality.
 Prove to them that a man can redeem himself — not through a single extraordinary act — but through painstaking emotional work every day over time.

 As I look out on the horizon, one thing is certain: I will continue to move mountains.
 As much as I wish I could guarantee your redemption and that you will never hurt another woman again, I’ve accepted that these are not things in my control.
 So I’m leaving it all here in this courtroom with you today, John.
 Because I have a beautiful life to get back to and a bright future beckoning my name.